 Euro Truck Simulator 2

 Forget about Need for Speed, Gran Turismo, and other high-speed driving simulators.
-It might sound excessively niche, but if you want a truly realistic driving experience nothing beats Euro Truck Simulator 2.
+It might sound excessively niche, but if you want a truly realistic driving experience, nothing beats Euro Truck Simulator 2.

-Best PC MMORPGs
+The best PC MMORPGs

 The true golden age of PC MMORPGs might have come and gone, but that doesn’t mean it’s too late to get in on the action.
 These games offer enormous worlds with engaging stories to experience on your own or with friends.
 Due to the scale of each game, you can spend years improving your character, often to the detriment of the rest of your life goals.